fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Anyone who owns gold or silver that he doesn't pay zakat on it, that zakat will turn into fire that will be used to burn his sides in a day that will stretch to 50 thousand years.
 Then he will see whether he will go to Heaven or Hell.

 There are different interpretations.
 There is clearly evidence that for some people the Day of Judgement will be a very difficult and long.

+### People settle their debdt among each other

+People will be all gathered in a white space without mountains naked.
+And they will have to handle between each other all their debts, all unfinished business.
+>
+> The Hadith as narrated by Jābir ibn Abdullah.
+>
+> It reached me that a man heard a Hadith from the Messenger of Allah ﷺ  , so I purchased a camel, then traveled quickly to him.
+I travelled for one month until I reached Sham.
+>
+> The man was Abdullah ibn Unays.
+I said to the doorman, tell him Jābir is at the door.
+He replied, “Ibn Abdullah?”
+I said, “Yes.”
+He came out dragging his thobe.
+He hugged me and I hugged him.
+>
+> I said to him, “It has reached me that there is a Hadith which you heard from the Messenger of Allah ﷺ   concerning the retribution.
+I was afraid that you might die, or I might die before I heard it.”
+>
+> Abdullah ibn Unays said, “I heard the Messenger of Allah ﷺ  , ‘The people will be gathered on the Day of Standing—and he pointed with his hand towards Sham.
+They will be gathered naked, uncircumcised, and buhman.’
+We said, ‘And what is buhman?’
+He ﷺ   replied, ‘They will not have anything with them.
+Then a Caller will call out with a voice heard equally by those far and near (saying), ‘I am the King, I am the Reckoner.
+It is not befitting that anyone from the inhabitants of the Hellfire should enter the Hellfire while someone from the inhabitants of Paradise owes him a right, until he settles it.
+And it is not befitting that anyone from the inhabitants of Paradise enters Paradise while someone from the inhabitants of the Hellfire owes him a right, until he settles it, even if it is only a slap.’’
+We said, ‘And how will this be, when we will stand before Allah, naked, uncircumcised, without anything?’
+He ﷺ   replied, ‘With good deeds and bad deeds.’”
+> Al-Adab Al-Mufrad, #970, declared Hasan by al-Albani

 ### People ask prophet Muhammad ﷺ   to speak to God